 Ingredients

-1/2 cup rice - washed and drained
+1/2 cup rice - wash and drain off the water

-For the condiments
+For condiments

-6 garlic - crushed
+6 garlic - crush

 2 tbsp oil

-1 medium size red onion - chopped
+1 medium size red onion - chop

-1 tbsp taucu (fermented bean paste)
+1 tbsp taucu (fermented soy bean paste)

-1 stalk spring onion - chopped
+1 stalk spring onion - chop

-oil as needed
+Oil as needed

-sugar and salt to taste
+Sugar and salt to taste

-lime wedges to be squeezed on top
+Lime wedges - to be squeezed on top

 Method: